 Emre Can Acikgoz

-Prior to my MSc, I recieved my BSc in Electrical and Electronics Engineering (AI focus) from Koc University, where I worked under the supervision of Deniz Yuret on supervised and unsupervised morphological analysis.
+I completed my MSc in Computer Science at Koc University, where I focused on Large Language Models and Post-Training under the supervision of Deniz Yuret.
+Previously, I earned my BSc in Electrical and Electronics Engineering (AI focus) from the same institution, during which I also worked with Deniz Yuret on supervised and unsupervised morphological analysis.

 Email / GitHub / HuggingFace / Google Scholar / LinkedIn